 Depending on where you trade, the cost of trading an ETF can be more than the savings from management fees.
 For investors using a brokerage firm, trading costs will be lower especially when compared with investors with no brokerage firm.

 Also, when buying high and selling low, you should be away from the spread which increases cost in the long run.
-Furthermore, not all ETFs are low-cost you should always check carefully at the expense ratio of the ETF you want to invest in.
+Furthermore, not all ETFs are low-cost you should always check carefully the expense ratio of the ETF you want to invest in.

 2. Tracking Error